sarabsethi/rpi-eco-monitoring/README.md

 To setup the monitoring unit from [our pre-prepared SD card image](https://www.dropbox.com/s/q9zynny0aajrcue/SD_card_rpi-eco-monitoring_lts.img?dl=0) follow these steps:
 * Boot the Raspberry Pi with our prepared SD card inserted.
 When you see ``Recorder script started`` press ``Ctrl+C``
 * Type ``cd ~/rpi-eco-monitoring``
 * Run ``python setup.py`` and follow the prompts.
 This will create a ``config.json`` file which contains the sensor type, its configuration and the FTP server details.
+The config file can be created manually, or imported from external storage without running ``setup.py``
 * Make sure the timezone is set correctly.
 Check by typing ``sudo dpkg-reconfigure tzdata`` and following the prompts
 * If your SD card is larger than the size of our pre-prepared image (4GB) run ``sudo raspi-config`` and choose: _Advanced Options_ -> _Expand Filesystem_.
 Press ``Esc`` when this is complete
 * Type ``sudo halt`` to shut down the Pi